nup002/Mathboard/docs/source/index.rst

-Mathboard documentation
+Mathpad documentation
 ===================================
-The Mathboard is a small keyboard that gives you access to a wide range of mathematical symbols and the entire lowercase and uppercase greek alphabet.
+The Mathpad is a small keypad that gives you access to a wide range of mathematical symbols and the entire lowercase and uppercase greek alphabet.
 It works alongside your normal keyboard, and requires no software to use (except on Windows).

-This documentation gathers all information on the Mathboard:
+This documentation gathers all information on the Mathpad:
  - Usage
- - Assembly
  - Troubleshooting

-The Mathboard is
+The Mathpad is
 fully open source and can be built by nearly anyone with a few simple tools.
 If you wish to build your own, this documentation will guide you step by step through the process.